The Osher Center for Integrative Medicine

 How does Integrative Medicine differ from Complementary Medicine?

-Integrative health care brings together conventional and complementary healthcare in an intentional, coordinated manner.
-Because of the open, wholistic approach and open communication between practitioner and patient integrative medicine supports both parties working together to achieve the patient’s health care goals.
+Integrative health care brings together conventional and complementary health care in an intentional, coordinated manner.
+Because of the open, holistic approach and open communication between practitioner and patient integrative medicine supports both parties working together to achieve the patient’s health care goals.

 News & Events